-Trump denies asking ex-FBI director Comey to drop Flynn investigation
+Trump denies asking ex-FBI Director Comey to drop Flynn investigation

-President Trump on Sunday denied asking former FBI director James Comey to drop his investigation into Michael Flynn during a February meeting after the ex-national security advisor was dismissed from his position.
+President Trump on Sunday denied asking former FBI Director James Comey to drop his investigation into Michael Flynn during a February meeting after the ex-national security adviser was dismissed from his position.

 “I never asked Comey to stop investigating Flynn.
 Just more Fake News covering another Comey lie!” the president tweeted early Sunday morning.